ali-raheem/vReadline/README.md

 The functions will be named as they are in readline but hopefully will be made more ergonomic with v conveniences like Option types and strings not byteptrs.

+You can generate a new repo off this [template](https://github.com/ali-raheem/vReadline/generate).
+Then clone your own repo and begin using it.

 ### Example

 ```